This post is from the CollabNet VersionOne blog and has not been updated since the original publish date.

 DevOps Enterprise Summit San Francisco 2017 – DevOps Isn’t Just for Dev and Ops

 As you may know, we just got back from sponsoring DevOps Enterprise Summit San Francisco (DOES17)!
 We were excited to be there alongside VersionOne to demonstrate, for the first time, our combined company and solutions.
 With VersionOne, we now offer solutions for every stage of the software development lifecycle—from planning and development to delivery.
-Our booth demonstrated how each of our products addresses every step of the SDLC, but we were most excited to share our DevOps product, Continuum, with attendees.
+Our booth demonstrated how each of our products addresses every step of the SDLC, but we were most excited to share our DevOps product with attendees.

-Continuum has enterprise DevOps automation and intelligence capabilities to measure and optimize DevOps performance and accelerate software delivery with Value Stream Management, plus integrates with leading software application development solutions to provide value stream visibility.
+Our product has enterprise DevOps automation and intelligence capabilities to measure and optimize DevOps performance and accelerate software delivery with Value Stream Management, plus integrates with leading software application development solutions to provide value stream visibility.

-Many of those who stopped by the booth were interested to see Continuum in action and had some great questions about DevOps on a higher level.
+Many of those who stopped by the booth were interested to see our product in action and had some great questions about DevOps on a higher level.
 One thing we took away from some of these discussions is that many people are still finding it challenging to nail down one solid definition of DevOps.
 From our perspective, DevOps means different things to different organizations – it really all depends on what industry you are in, how large and distributed your company is, and what stage of the transformation you are on.